American Association of Professional Landmen

-The American Association of Professional Landmen (AAPL) is a professional organization in the United States that unites approximately 18,000 landmen and land-related persons in North America through professional development and service.
-AAPL's mission is to promote standards of performance for all land professionals, to advance their stature and to encourage sound stewardship of energy and mineral resources.
+The American Association of Professional Landmen (AAPL), previously called the American Association of Petroleum Landmen, is a professional organization in the United States that unites approximately 12,000 landmen and land-related persons in North America through professional development and service.

-Certification
+History

+In November 1954, nineteen landmen who were members of the National Oil Scouts and Landmen's Association met in Oklahoma City, Oklahoma to establish the American Association of Petroleum Landmen (AAPL).
+It was created as a professional organization for landmen and other land-related fields.
+George F. Brown of Sun Oil Company was chosen as the association's first chairman.

+AAPL held its first annual meeting in Fort Worth, Texas in April 1955.
+At the time, the association already had 831 members from 23 states.

+AAPL is now called the Association of Professional Landmen.
+Its mission is to promote performance standards for all land professionals, advance their stature, and encourage sound stewardship of energy and mineral resources.
+Its had some 12,000 members.

+AAPL's national headquarters are at 800 Fournier Street in Fort Worth, Texas.
+Its publication is The Landman.

+Activities

+AAPL was founded and is the general manager of the American Prospect Expo, attended by 17,000 energy professionals each year.
+It also presents the Pioneer Award to individuals who make contributions to the field.

+The AAPL provides curriculum guidance and program support for approved energy management programs and has accredited ten programs at universities in the United States and Canada.
+The association has an educational foundation and awards scholarships to undergraduate and graduate students who are studying natural resources management at these colleges schools.

 The association started a voluntary certification program in June 1979.
 The AAPL provides three levels of certification to attest to a landman's knowledge and expertise.
 A Registered Landman, the initial certification, identifies someone with a fundamental knowledge of the land industry.
 The Registered Professional Landman certification identifies someone who has professional experience as a landman.
 The Certified Professional Landman has demonstrated a comprehensive level of professional experience and competency in the land business.